2ra3/Use-OSLO-in-MAC/README.md

 This installs wine on you computer which lets you run windows files.

 3)Save the OSLO2019_EDU_Insaller.exe in Desktop preferably.
-Open terminal and type:
+Open a new terminal and type:

 wine /Users/rahilshajahan/Desktop/OSLO2019_EDU_Installer.exe

 This will run the installer and keep clicking 'Next'.
 Do not change any folder destinations.
 NOTE: You will have to change 'rahilshajahan' to your username on mac.

-4)After finishing installation process, open terminal and type:
+4)After finishing installation process, open a new terminal and type:

 wine /Users/rahilshajahan/.wine/drive_c/Program\ Files/Lambda\ Research\ Corporation/OSLO\ 64bit\ EDU/OSLOedu.exe